On Coding, Ego and Attention

 Mastery is simply the accumulation of momentum, not the accumulation of knowledge.
 Just like riding a bike, speed isn’t stored up for use at a later time.
 Oscillations between “Left Pedal” & “Right Pedal”, or “knowing” & “not knowing”, only builds momentum which makes pedaling easier as you go.

 To think that speed is being “accumulated” is to think that you can stop pedaling and somehow maintain speed.
 Yet this is exactly what the expert begins to think.
 As he becomes more dogmatic, he loses momentum and the learning curve begins to flatten.

 On the other hand, the student knows not to confuse the mere accumulation of speed with the accumulation of knowledge.
-The expert starts to coast but the student continues to pedal.
-That’s the only difference.
+The expert starts coasting and looses momentum while the student continues to pedal.
+The difference is mindset.

 “Science is a way of thinking much more than it is a body of knowledge.” ― Carl Sagan

 In "The Mental ABC’s of Pitching", world-renowned baseball psychologist and pitching coach H. A. Dorfman says that "The Discipline is to put the task at the center".